Skip to main content

 5. Further readings

-Further insights into the catchment calculation and its scientific background can be found in this publication.
+Further insights into catchment calculation and scientific background: this publication.

 6. References